DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Good work, I appreciate your efforts." - responded commander with beautiful smile.

 Commander is beautiful and young _man?_ clad in heavy armour.
-Most likely around the same age as Kay.
+Most likely around the same age as Kai.
 His gentle facial features gives off a very feminine aura.

-But as for Kay...
+But as for Kai...

 ...The face looks like it is covered with make-up to make it look more boyish.